St Moritz holidays

 Nicknamed ‘Europe’s highest luxury mile’, Via Serlas is the fashionable heart of town, with the street ticking off all the biggest names in Italian fashion.
 Window-shop the latest looks, then keep the stylish theme going with coffee or cocktails at the bar in the 5-star Kulm Hotel, which has been high society’s go-to hangout in St Moritz for over 150 years.

-From natural springs to glacial lakes, water’s front and centre here.
-Ovaverva Spa is in the centre of town and has great views of the peaks from its outdoor pool.
-Or for a swim surrounded by nature, take a stroll to nearby Lake Staz where there’s a little beach, jetty and a restaurant – spot on for a leisurely summer's afternoon.
+From natural springs to glacial lakes and water’s front here.
+For a swim surrounded by nature, take a stroll to nearby Lake Staz where there’s a little beach, jetty and a restaurant – spot on for a leisurely summer's afternoon.
 If you're keen to stay super local, St Moritz has it's own lake too, so the possibility of scenic lakeside walks and even watersports aren't far away.

 Snap-worthy scenery